jerbob92/hallway-original/README.md

 ## Redis Setup

 Redis should have been setup during the initial install.
-You can verify that it is everything is setup and working by running the following commands:
+You can verify that it is setup and working by running the following commands:

     redis-cli
     info